wrld3d/wrld-oculus-demo/README.md

 ## License

+This repository is a fork of the Oculus SDK.
+The Oculus SDK is provided under the Oculus VR Rift SDK Software License.
+See the [LICENSE.txt](https://github.com/eegeo/eegeo-oculus-demo/blob/master/LICENSE.txt) file for details.

-The eeGeo 3D Maps SDK is released under the Eegeo Platform SDK Evaluation license.
+Modifications by eeGeo to integrate the eeGeo 3D Maps SDK are released under the Simplified BSD License.
 See the [LICENSE.md](https://github.com/eegeo/eegeo-oculus-demo/blob/master/LICENSE.md) file for details.